holochain/holochain/docs/specs/src/hwp_4_formal.md

 ### Countersigning

 So far we have discussed individual agents taking Actions and recording them on their Source Chains.
 It is also desireable for subsets of agents to mutually consent to a single Action by atomically recording the Action to their chains.
-We acheive this through a process of Countersigning, whereby a session is initiated during which the subset of agents builds an Action that all participating agents sign, and during which all agents promise one another that they will not take some other action in the meantime.
+We achieve this through a process of Countersigning, whereby a session is initiated during which the subset of agents builds an Action that all participating agents sign, and during which all agents promise one another that they will not take some other action in the meantime.

 There are two ways of managing the countersigning process: